Coronavirus (COVID-19): latest updates and how to get care. Or use the virtual assistant below right to check symptoms.

 TIME: Time to call 911– If someone shows any of these symptoms, even if the symptoms go away, call 911 and get the person to the hospital immediately.
 Check the time so you'll know when the first symptoms appeared.

-California Hospital is proud to be one of Los Angeles County’s hospitals designated as a primary stroke center.
-Dr. Antonio Liu, California Hospital’s Stroke Program Medical Director, has advanced training in neurology and stroke care.
-Kjersti York, RN Stroke Program Coordinator, in collaboration with multidisciplinary team follows the progress of every patient, reviews each plan of care, provides recommendations using evidence-based guidelines, and provides consultation for care at home -- excellent short-term and long-term rehabilitation services.
+CHMC is proud to be designated as a primary stroke center with Dr. Antonio K. Liu as the Stroke Program Medical Director.
+Dr Liu is a board certified neurologist with advanced training in neurology and stroke care.
+The Nurse Stroke Program Coordinator follows the progress of every patient, reviews the plan of care, provides recommendations using evidence-based guidelines, and provides consultation for care at home in collaboration with the interprofessional team members.